-The following CEMP sub plan, which will be prepared separately to this document, will form part of the CEMP but is not required to be submitted to DPIE:
+The following CEMP sub plan, which was prepared separately to this document, will form part of the CEMP but was not required to be submitted to DPE:

-• Visual Amenity Management Plan (as referred to under Section 3.4 of the CEMF).
+Visual Amenity Management Plan (as referred to under Section 3.4 of the CEMF).

-The following stand-alone plan will also be prepared and submitted to DPIE for information and to TfNSW for information following engagement with the Sydney Coordination Office (SCO) (as per CoA E47):
+The following stand-alone plan was also be prepared and submitted to DPE for information and to TfNSW for information following engagement with the Sydney Coordination Office (SCO) (as per CoA E47):

-• Construction Traffic Management Plan (as referred to in CoA E47 and Section 3.4 of the CEMF).
+Construction Traffic Management Plan (as referred to in CoA E47 and Section 3.4 of the CEMF).